In this article:

 2. Apply honey

-Creams containing honey and yogurt can help relieve the itch associated with vaginal infections.
+The antimicrobial properties of honey make it a cost-effective alternative for the treatment of vaginal thrush.
+(3)(4) Creams containing honey and yogurt can help relieve the itch associated with vaginal infections.
 (5)

 Honey acts as a natural antifungal and antibiotic agent that can help treat vaginal infections.

 Coconut oil possesses antifungal properties that can help treat vaginal thrush.